-Candidates may apply for a Standard License using the Online Educator License Application by logging on to the Arkansas Educator Licensure System.
+Candidates may apply for a Standard License using the Online Educator License Application by logging on to the Arkansas Educator Licensure System (AELS).
 Before beginning this application, you must be prepared to pay the \$75.00 license fee.
 You will not be able to submit your license application without entering your payment information.
-Each application must be accompanied by official transcripts from all attended institutions, a copy of all Praxis II scores, documentation of specific professional development hours, and clearance of all required background checks (Arkansas State Police, FBI, and Child Maltreatment Central Registry).
+Each application must be accompanied by official transcripts from all attended institutions, a copy of all Praxis II scores, documentation of specific professional development hours, clearance of all required background checks (Arkansas State Police, FBI, and Child Maltreatment Central Registry) and a prescribed pathway for reading.